alisinabh/prex/README.md

 Tasks for generating api interfaces in elixir from ApiBlueprint files.

+> And you don't feel much like ridin', You just wish the trip was through...

 **This project is under development and in experimental stage**

 ## What is ApiBlueprint?